nitin-motiani/jlisp/src/Plans.md

 just have a print pretty type shit.
 Seems so far that string, booleans, and strings are self evaluating.
 So won't hurt to have a self evaluating type interface if I go that route.
 If I do have such hierarchies.
 Symbol should be a type and not an expresion (evaluable).
 And function should be callable only.
-Also the special forms may end up keeping their separate classes by the argument that for things like define, set! etc first argument is not an expression to be evaluated, but a string(in v1)/symbol(in v2).
+Also the special forms may end up keeping their separate class	es by the argument that for things like define, set! etc first argument is not an expression to be evaluated, but a string(in v1)/symbol(in v2).

 The problem with the approach of having special form classes be completely separate is that I won't be able to